Strategic Advocacy for Cross Border Claims – Toronto Cross Border Litigation and International Arbitration Lawyers

 Stakeholders in the textiles and apparel industry such as distributors, dealerships, licensees and licensors may find themselves embroiled in disputes arising out of or in connection with their business relationships.
 Such disputes can be wide ranging, from a distributor’s failure to pay their debts, a disagreement as to the quality or quantity of goods sold and delivered, to the interpretation of a licensing agreement between a wholesaler and their distributors.
 Where those disputes cannot be resolved through negotiation and agreement, clients may need representation in litigation or commercial arbitration.

-At Gilbertson Davis LLP, we are experienced in a wide variety of distribution and licensing issues.
+Gilbertson Davis LLP has lawyers who are experienced in a wide variety of distribution and licensing issues.
 We can advise and represent clients in wide-ranging matters and disputes including:

 - Determining the legal nature of relationship of the parties – whether at law the relationship is licensing, distribution or franchising.